ShrikantSurve57/Tender-Allotment/README.md

 Step 7: Default Username And Password For Admin Is "Admin" and "Admin" respectively.
 [Case-Sensitive]

-Step 8: Default Username And Password For User Is "shashi@gmail.com" and "shashi" respectively.
+Step 8: Default Username And Password For User Is "shrisurve7757@gmail.com" and "1234" respectively.